MicrosoftDocs/iis-docs/iis/develop/runtime-extensibility/developing-iis-modules-and-handlers-with-the-net-framework.md

 ## Getting Started: Creating the Visual Studio Project

 To build either a module or a handler, you must produce a .NET assembly (DLL) containing the module/handler classes.
-If you are using Visual Studio or Visual Studio Express tools, the first step is creating a Class Library project (if you are using your own text editor and the command line compiler, skip to [compiling the project](http://mvolo.com/blogs/serverside/archive/2007/08/15/Developing-IIS7-web-server-features-with-the-.NET-framework.aspx#compileit) for instructions on how to compile the project without Visual Studio):
+If you are using Visual Studio or Visual Studio Express tools, the first step is creating a Class Library project:

 1. From the "**File**" menu, select "**New**", "**Project ...**".
 In the New Project dialog (below), select the "**Visual C#**" project type and select the "**Class Library**" in the right hand list of Visual Studio installed templates.